Skip to main content

 spin blur adjust blur angle

-19. Choose Select > Load Selection and configure:
+19. Choose Select > Load Selection and:

 • Set Channel to back wheel.